kernelci/lava-docker/README.md

  - name:  lava-master	name of the master
     host: name		name of the host running lava-master (default to "local")
     webadmin_https:	Does the LAVA webadmin is accessed via https
-    zmq_auth: True/False	Does the master requires ZMQ authentication.
-    zmq_auth_key:		optional path to a public ZMQ key
-    zmq_auth_key_secret:	optional path to a private ZMQ key
-    slave_keys:			optional path to a directory with slaves public key.
-Usefull when you want to create a master without slaves nodes in boards.yaml.
     lava-coordinator:		Does the master should ran a lava-coordinator and export its port
     persistent_db: True/False	(default False) Is the postgres DB is persistent over reboot
     pg_lava_password:		The Postgres lavaserver password to set